Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 No parameters exist; schema coverage is 100%.
-Description adds no param info but is not needed.
-Baseline 4 applies.
+Baseline score of 4 is appropriate as description adds no parameter info beyond schema (which is empty).

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.